UPGo-McGill/matchr/README.md

-images with `load_image`, generating image signatures from the image sets (or the underlying file paths) using `create_signature`, matching image signatures using `match_signatures`, then refining and verifying the matches using `identify_matches`, `confirm_matches`, `compare_images`, and `integrate_changes`.
+images with `load_image`, generating image signatures from the image sets (or the underlying file paths) using `create_signature`, matching image signatures using `match_signatures`, then refining and verifying the matches using `identify_matches`, `confirm_matches`, and `integrate_changes`.

-Because each of these steps can be very time- or computation-intensive, it is usually the most convenient to run the functions separately.
+Because each of the matchr functions can be very time- or computation-intensive, it is usually most convenient to run the functions separately.
 But in the case of relatively small comparison tasks, `match_images` provides an “all-in-one” function which performs each task sequentially and delivers the final results.

-When the {shiny} package is installed, `compare_images` loads an interactive Shiny app for verifying the results of the comparison algorithm and for flagging individual matches for follow up.
+When the {shiny} package is installed, `confirm_matches` loads an interactive Shiny app for verifying the results of the comparison algorithm and for flagging individual matches for follow up.